Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \subsubsection{Impact of Greysheep}

 HCTN leverages LPAM to extract local features for individual users and services, combining these with the global feature representations from HCFM to effectively manage greysheep instances.
 Table \ref{tab:gs_outlier} shows that HCTN benefits from including local features for greysheep instances as opposed to excluding them (refer to HCTN - GMM in Table \ref{tab:gs_outlier}).
-On average, HCTN achieved a 2.93\% and 3.82\% improvement over HCTN - GMM on the D1 and D2 datasets, respectively.
+On average, HCTN achieved a 2.93\% and 3.82\% improvement over HCTN-GMM on the D1 and D2 datasets, respectively.
 Furthermore, applying local features to all users and services (refer to HCTN - GDM in Table \ref{tab:gs_outlier}) degraded performance.
-HCTN showed an average improvement of 1.59\% and 1.28\% over HCTN - GDM on D1 and D2 datasets, respectively.
+HCTN showed an average improvement of 1.59\% and 1.28\% over HCTN-GDM on D1 and D2, respectively.
 Although these improvements are modest, this is likely due to the small proportion of greysheep users (9.15\%) and services (11.51\%) identified, as only a limited fraction benefits from the GMM module.
 Nevertheless, addressing greysheep instances is critical for achieving more robust predictions in challenging cases.
-This analysis highlights the importance of the greysheep mitigation module (GMM) in selectively integrating local features to enhance prediction accuracy.
+This analysis highlights the importance of the GMM in selectively integrating local features to enhance accuracy.

-Fig.s \ref{fig:gs_rt_tp}(a)-(b) illustrate the effect of the number of greysheep instances detected by GDM and handled by LPEM, which enhances their feature representation from HCFM by incorporating local patterns of users and services.
-As the greysheep detection parameters $c_1$ and $c_2$ decreased (in Fig.s \ref{fig:gs_rt_tp}(a)-(b), $c_1 = c_2 = c$), more greysheep instances were identified, resulting in improved HCTN performance.
-The results show that for $c = 1$, HCTN achieved an average improvement of 4.21\% on D1 and 1.34\% on D2 compared to $c = 2$.
-Similarly, the improvement gains for $c = 1$ over $c = 3$ were 5.56\% on D1 and 2.29\% on D2, suggesting that detecting and incorporating local features for more greysheep instances enhances prediction accuracy.
+Fig.s \ref{fig:gs_rt_tp}(a)-(b) illustrate the impact of the number of greysheep instances detected by the GDM and handled by the LPEM, which enhances their feature representation from HCFM by incorporating local patterns of users and services.
+As the greysheep detection thresholds $c_1$ and $c_2$ decreased (here, $c_1 = c_2 = c$), the number of identified greysheep instances increased, initially resulting in improved HCTN performance.
+For example, when $c$ decreased from 3 to 1, HCTN achieved an average MAE improvement of 5.56\% on D1 and 2.29\% on D2, indicating that selectively enhancing more atypical users/services boosts prediction accuracy.
+However, further lowering the threshold beyond $c = 1$ (e.g., $c = 0.2, 0.1$) led to performance degradation.
+This was due to an excessive number of users and services being labeled as greysheep, which overwhelmed the model with local patterns and diluted the benefits of collaborative filtering.
+Thus, while greysheep-aware enhancement improves accuracy up to a point, over-identification of greysheep instances can harm performance.
+These findings highlight the importance of appropriately setting the greysheep detection parameters to balance global and local pattern modeling for robust prediction.